-For the last 20 years, Coach Haibin Wang has had one of the most glittering careers in world fencing.
-With a career spanning almost two decades, Haibin was a mainstay on the Chinese national foil team from 1990 to 2005, known for his fierce competitiveness and strong technique.
-In addition to winning the 2003 World Cup in Bonn, Germany, Haibin has collected two more individual medals at World Cups, two individual medals at Gran Prixs, a bronze medal at 1997 World Championships and two Olympic silver medals in team.
-Haibin is one of a select few fencers to have competed in four different Olympic Games - Barcelona 1992, Atlanta 1996, Sydney 2000, and Athens 2004.
-Haibin was consistently ranked top-20 in the world throughout his career.
+For the last 20 years, Wang has had one of the most glittering careers in world fencing.
+With a career spanning almost two decades, Wang was a mainstay on the Chinese national foil team from 1990 to 2005, known for his fierce competitiveness and strong technique.
+In addition to winning the 2003 World Cup in Bonn, Germany, Wang has collected two more individual medals at World Cups, two individual medals at Gran Prixs, a bronze medal at the 1997 World Championships and two Olympic silver medals in team events.
+Wang is one of a select few fencers to have competed in four different Olympic Games - Barcelona 1992, Atlanta 1996, Sydney 2000 and Athens 2004.
+He was consistently ranked in the top 20 in the world throughout his career.

-After retiring from competitive fencing in 2004, Haibin turned his attentions to coaching.
-Reproducing the success he had on the strip, Coach Wang coached athletes at the 2008 Beijing Olympics in his home country and coached Lei Sheng to the gold medal in Men's Foil at the 2012 London Olympics.
-Since then, Coach Wang has helped Chinese fencing grow to new heights.
-This past year, he was appointed as president of the Chinese Fencing Federation, personally charged with leading China's fencing team to the 2020 Olympics in Tokyo.
+After retiring from competitive fencing in 2004, Wang turned his attention to coaching.
+Reproducing the success he had on the strip, Wang coached athletes at the 2008 Beijing Olympics in his home country and coached Lei Sheng to the gold medal in men's foil at the 2012 London Olympics.
+Since then, Wang has helped Chinese fencing grow to new heights.
+He has been appointed as president of the Chinese Fencing Federation, personally charged with leading China's fencing team to the 2020 Olympics in Tokyo.